 What is the easiest CRM to learn?

-Is there a truly free CRM with no limitations?
+Is there a free simple CRM with no limitations?

 Can I add features to a basic CRM as my business grows?